CoC Governing Board & Committees

 Committees

-The CAS Committee provides macro-level oversight of the Coordinated Access System.
-This group collaborates with The Raleigh Wake Partnership to End Homelessness to troubleshoot issues and makes recommendations for macro-level systems improvements to the CoC Governing Board.
+The CES Committee provides macro-level oversight of the Coordinated Entry System.
+This group collaborates, troubleshoots issues and makes recommendations for system improvements to the CoC Governing Board.

 Data Advisory Committee